 In January 2017, the FASB issued ASU No. 2017-04, Intangibles - Goodwill and Other Topics (Topic 350) - Simplifying the Test for Goodwill Impairment.
 The amendment eliminates Step 2 of the goodwill impairment test and requires goodwill impairment to be measured as the amount by which a reporting unit's carrying amount exceeds its fair value, not to exceed the carrying amount of its goodwill.
 The ASU is effective for annual periods, including interim periods within those annual periods, beginning after December 15, 2017.
 Early adoption is permitted.
-We do not anticipate the adoption of ASU No. 2017-04 will have a material effect on the consolidated financial statements or related disclosures.
+We early adopted ASU No. 2017-04 during the three months ended December 31, 2017, prior to our annual testing of goodwill impairment.
+There was no impact on our consolidated financial statements and related disclosures as a result of adopting ASU No. 2017-04.